darwin-eu/CdmOnboarding/README.md

 An example of an inspection report for the Synpuf database can be found here: [link](https://github.com/darwin-eu/CdmOnboarding/blob/master/extras/SYNPUF-results.docx).

-The CdmInspection R Package performs the following checks on top of the required [Data Quality Dashboard](https://github.com/OHDSI/DataQualityDashboard) step:
+The CdmOnboarding R Package performs the following checks on top of the required [Data Quality Dashboard](https://github.com/OHDSI/DataQualityDashboard) step:

 # Features